 On the issue of slavery, Cooper was an unprincipled pragmatist.
 He published harsh criticisms of the slave trade, arguing that African Americans were the equal of white men and slavery an abomination.
 He advocated abolition of the slave trade.
 However, when it came to policy he did not oppose slavery in the United States.
 He doubted that the economy of the South could survive without it.

-As he did in many of his positions, he staked out a stance that would seem designed to please no one.
+As he did in many of his positions, he staked out a stance designed to please no one.

 Some of his strongest vitriol he saved for the Yankees, however.
 He was prescient in predicting that without change the U.S. economy so favored New Englanders that southerners would soon have to choose between maintaining the union or their way of life.

-The villains, in Cooper’s eyes, were not plantation owners building an unsustainable economy, but rather the Yankees who set trade policy – and in a clever propaganda pamphlet published in 1832 by Cooper and Columbia newspaper editor Algernon Sidney Johnston, he created an allegorical tale of a southerner’s life alongside the Yankees.
+The villains, in Cooper’s eyes, were not plantation owners building an unsustainable economy.
+But rather, they were the Yankees who set trade policy.
+In a clever propaganda pamphlet published in 1832, he created an allegorical tale of a southerner’s life alongside the Yankees.

 Memoirs of a Nullifier, Written by Himself tells the fictional story of a Southern gentleman swindled of his inheritance by dishonorable Yankee sharpies.
-Borrowing from Virgil’s The Aenid, the hero takes a journey to the gates of hell; He is accompanied by a Connecticut peddler who will face Rhadamanthus (the judge and punisher of the dead):
+Borrowing from Virgil’s The Aeneid, the hero takes a journey to the gates of hell.
+He is accompanied by a Connecticut peddler who will face Rhadamanthus (the judge and punisher of the dead):